-How much have you spent trying to get clients for your Virtual Assistant (VA) business?
+How much have you spent trying to get clients for your Virtual Assistant business?

 If the only money you’ve spent has gone towards getting your VA website set up, you’re doing great.
 If you’ve spent additional money on marketing, stop now.
 You do not need to spend money to get clients.
 All you need is time, effort and skills.

-Here are five no-cost ways to market your business to get clients:
+Here are five no-cost ways to market your virtual assistant business to get clients:

-If you’d like to get step-by-step training as well as personalized coaching on how to get as many clients as you can possibly handle in your VA business, sign up for one of my Expert VA Training courses.
-If you can’t decide which course is right for you, or you want to be sure I’m the right trainer and coach for you, please contact me via my website to set up a free consultation.
+If you’d like to get step-by-step training as well as personalized coaching on how to get as many clients as you can possibly handle in your VA business, sign up for our VAinsiders Club.
+If you can’t decide if it’s right for you, or you want to be sure I’m the right fit for you, please contact Tawnya to set up a free consultation.